TERREMEMBER/znbase/docs/content/stable/api/ycql/_index.md

 ## Introduction

-Yugabyte Cloud Query Language (YCQL) is a semi-relational SQL API that is best fit for internet-scale OLTP and HTAP applications needing massive data ingestion and blazing-fast queries.
+ZNbase Cloud Query Language (YCQL) is a semi-relational SQL API that is best fit for internet-scale OLTP and HTAP applications needing massive data ingestion and blazing-fast queries.
 It supports strongly consistent secondary indexes, a native JSON column type, and distributed transactions.
 It has its roots in the [Cassandra Query Language (CQL)](http://cassandra.apache.org/doc/latest/cql/index.html).

 This page covers the following YCQL features.